Renting with Pets in Gibraltar: Landlord Rules, Deposits and What's Allowed in 2026

 Do I need to license my dog in Gibraltar?

 Yes.
-All dogs in Gibraltar must be licensed under the Dogs Act.
-This requires vaccination records, microchipping, and payment of an annual licence fee.
-The licence is required regardless of whether you own or rent your home.
+All dogs in Gibraltar must be licensed, with up-to-date vaccination records and microchipping required.
+This obligation applies regardless of whether you own or rent your home.

 What if my landlord agreed verbally but the contract says no pets?